Poltair School

 Poltair School is a coeducational secondary school located on the site of the former St Austell Grammar School in St Austell, Cornwall, England.
+It is run by the Cornwall Education Learning Trust.

 Admissions

 It has educational links with schools in Dithmarchen, Germany, notably the Gymnasium Heide-Ost.
 It has also had links with Collège des Quatre Vents in Lanmeur, Brittany, France.